ChigozieCO/terraform-beginner-bootcamp-2023/journal/week0.md

 ### Destroy

 This command is used to destroy your previously-created infrastructure.
-You need to be really careful with this command as it cannot be undo and it will tear down whatever infrastructure you spun up with this particular terrafrom configuration.
+You need to be really careful with this command as it cannot be undone and it will tear down whatever infrastructure you spun up with this particular terraform configuration.

 ```sh
 terraform destroy